-Your son/daughter/minor student is scheduled to portain the date of the trip is The students will be going to a.m. so students must arrive to at approximately p.m. , Illinois.
-Bus departs KACC at to KACC by a.m.
-Students will return to KACC This is an all-day fieldtrip and as such, it will be need their own transportation to and from KACC.
-KACC all students are transported safely. cessary for all students to provide and your student's home school want to ensure that Your signature below assures KACC and the home sminor student will arrive and leave KACC in one of have adequate auto insurance to cover nts. ar insurance to cover the student aughter/minor student's school who you know to the driver and all occupants. eturned to KACC prior to the fieldtrip.
+Your son/daughter/minor student is scheduled to particular Career Center.
+The date of the trip is The students will be going to , Illinois.
+Bus departs KACC at ACC bya.m.
+Students will return to KACC This is an all-day fieldtrip and as such, it will be necess their own transportation to and from KACC.
+KACC and all students are transported safely.
+Your signature below assures KACC and the home sch minor student will arrive and leave KACC in one of the , , , By parent/guardian/responsible adult transadequate insurance to cover all occupants By driving a family car with adequate car idriver.
+With another student from your son/daughave adequate auto insurance to cover the All signatures are required and this from must be returned to the return of the properly completed forms will be allowed to attention. insurance to cover the student hter/minor student's school who you know to e driver and all occupants. rned to KACC prior to the fieldtrip.
 Only students KACC Instructor Date Student Name Here Date Parent/Guardian Date Home School Principal Date